o-william-white/skim2mito/README.md

 # skim2mt

 **skim2mt** is a snakemake pipeline for the batch assembly, annotation, and phylogenetic analysis of mitochondrial genomes from low coverage genome skims.
 The pipeline was designed to work with sequence data from museum collections.
-However, it should also work with geneome skims from recently collected samples.
+However, it should also work with genome skims from recently collected samples.

 ## Contents
  - [Setup](#setup)